SeyedMuhammadHosseinMousavi/An-Evolutionary-Based-Adaptive-Neuro-Fuzzy-Expert-System-as-a-Family-Counselor-before-Marriage-with-/README.md

 The integration of evolutionary algorithms with an adaptive neuro-fuzzy system provides a robust framework for predicting marital success.
 This project demonstrates the potential of artificial intelligence in addressing social challenges by supporting decision-making in pre-marital counseling.

 ---
+### Please cite:
+- Mousavi, Seyed Muhammad Hossein, S. Younes MiriNezhad, and Vyacheslav Lyashenko.
+"An evolutionary-based adaptive Neuro-fuzzy expert system as a family counselor before marriage with the aim of divorce rate reduction."
+(2017).

 For more information, contributions, or queries, please contact the project maintainer at `h.mosavi93@basu.ac.ir`.